larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

 ### Mount or restore your application data

 Restore at least `/var/lib/mysql`, `/var/lib/glance`, and
-`/var/lib/nova` from your Icehouse environment.
+`/var/lib/nova` from your Icehouse environment, either by re-mounting the appropriate devices or attaching to the appropriate remote fileserver.

+You will need to update `/etc/fstab` to ensure that this configuration persists after a reboot.

 ### Restore your iptables rules

-Ensure that any local firewall configuration that was defined on your RHEL6 controllers is imported into your RHEL7 controllers.
-You will need to install the `iptables-services` package:
+Ensure that any local firewall configuration that was defined on your RHEL6 controllers is imported into your RHEL7 controllers by copying your RHEL 6 `/etc/sysconfig/iptables` into `/etc/sysconfig/iptables` on your RHEL 7 host.
+You will need to install the `iptables-services`
+package:

     # yum -y install iptables-services